 Famous actress Lara Tyler can't get married to author James Arber without intrusive paparazzi crashing the ceremony.
-Because of Jame's best-seller, Lara's agent, Steve, checks out the little known Hegg Island in Scotland as the site for their next attempted wedding.
+Because of James's best-seller, Lara's agent, Steve, checks out the little known Hegg Island in Scotland as the site for their next attempted wedding.
 Unfortunately, James is a hack, and his book (supposedly based on Hegg) relays little of it accurately.
 Katie, an island native and the only unmarried woman on it, has been unlucky in love.
 She's working on writing her own guide to Hegg Island when Steve and crew arrive, eventually hiring her as a reluctant decoy bride to distract the paparazzi.
 In a mix-up, she and James end up married to each other while Lara, having spotted the press, goes into hiding.
 Katie and James now have to get an island divorce while avoiding the press while other parties seek out Lara (who has disguised herself as one of the elderly islanders).Written by

-Performed by Allan Pownall
+Performed by Delta Maid

-Courtesy of Mercury Records (London) Ltd
+Courtesy of Geffen Records UK

 Under License from Universal Music Operations Ltd See more »

 3 of 3 people found this review helpful.

 Was this review helpful to you?